Sequoia Capital

 Series C in 2016

-Houseparty is an internet company based in San Francisco, California, that operates a social networking platform focused on enhancing online communication through empathy.
-Founded in 2011, the company specializes in live video streaming and interaction.
-Its mobile application allows users to engage in group video calls with friends, facilitating real-time communication and social interaction.
-By integrating with popular social media platforms like Twitter and Facebook, Houseparty enables users to share and influence live video content, creating a unique space for connecting with others.
+Houseparty is an internet company that operates a social networking platform focused on enhancing online communication through empathy.
+Founded in 2011 and headquartered in San Francisco, California, the company specializes in video chat and live video streaming.
+Its mobile application allows users to engage in group video calls, facilitating real-time interaction and connection with friends.
+By integrating with social media platforms like Twitter and Facebook, Houseparty enables users to share and influence live video content, making it a unique offering in the realm of social networking.

 Streamlabs.